How much does LLC formation cost in Texas?

 Required Texas LLC formation costs

-You can't avoid two essential steps when launching a Texas LLC: filing the Certificate of Formation and designating a registered agent.
-The state charges a flat $300 filing fee for Form 205, and your LLC must have an agent with a physical address in Texas who accepts legal papers.
+You cannot avoid two essential steps when launching a Texas LLC: filing the Certificate of Formation and designating a registered agent.
+The state charges a flat $300 filing fee for Form 205, confirmed by the Texas SOS fee schedule, and your LLC must have an agent with a physical address in Texas who accepts legal papers.

-Texas doesn't demand an Operating Agreement, but it’s smart to create one.
-It defines ownership, voting rights, and exit rules—critical protections if you have partners.
-You can make your own for free or get an attorney to customize one; either way, be sure to keep a signed copy in your records.
+Texas does not require an operating agreement, but it is smart to create one.
+It defines ownership, voting rights, and exit rules, all critical protections if you have partners.
+You can draft your own for free or hire an attorney to customize one; either way, keep a signed copy in your records.

 Optional LLC formation costs in Texas

-Beyond Texas's mandatory filing requirements, you'll face decisions about professional help and add-on services.
-Whether these options make sense depends on the complexity of your LLC, your available time, and your comfort level with handling the formation independently.
+Beyond Texas's mandatory filing requirements, you will face decisions about professional help and add-on services.
+Whether these options make sense depends on the complexity of your LLC, your available time, and your comfort level with handling formation independently.

 1. Professional services

 Hiring a Texas business attorney for full-service LLC formation costs $1,000 to $2,000 for straightforward single-member LLCs, which includes custom operating agreements and compliance guidance.
-Multi-member structures or complex ownership arrangements can push costs to $1,500-$5,000 or higher.
+Multi-member structures or complex ownership arrangements can push costs to $1,500 to $5,000 or higher.

 Online formation companies offer middle-ground pricing.
-Basic packages start at around $79-$225 before the state fee, while premium bundles with registered agent service, EIN applications, and compliance tracking can reach $500 before state fees are applied.
+Basic packages start at around $79 to $225 before the state fee, while premium bundles with registered agent service, EIN applications, and compliance tracking can reach $500 before state fees are applied.

-Don't overlook CPA consultations.
-Many owners schedule sessions ($100-$500) to discuss S-corp elections or franchise tax implications, often preventing expensive mistakes at tax time.
+Do not overlook CPA consultations.
+Many owners schedule sessions ($100 to $500) to discuss S-corp elections or franchise tax implications, often preventing expensive mistakes at tax time.

 2. Additional filings

-Some filings only appear when needed, but forgetting to budget can disrupt your timeline.
-Texas offers several optional services that may benefit your business:
+Some filings only appear when needed, but forgetting to budget for them can disrupt your timeline.
+Texas offers several optional services that may benefit your business, with fees confirmed by the Texas SOS fee schedule:

-• DBA registration: $25 at the state level, plus varying county fees to operate under a different trade name
+• Assumed name (DBA) registration: $25 at the state level, plus varying county fees to operate under a different trade name

-• Name reservation: Costs $40 and secures your chosen name for 120 days
+• Name reservation: $40 secures your chosen name for 120 days

-• Certified documents: $5-$30 per certificate when banks or other states need official copies
+• Certified documents: $5 to $30 per certificate when banks or other states need official copies

 Professional help becomes worthwhile when dealing with multiple owners, investor structures, or industry-specific licensing requirements that add complexity beyond basic formation.